Current status

 Common misconceptions

-Most confusion comes from mixing live protocol facts, test results, public targets, ecosystem tooling, and research into one headline.
+Most confusion comes from mixing live protocol facts, test results, public targets, app headlines, project headlines, and research into one claim.
 Use these checks before repeating a Kaspa claim.

 Mainnet speed means a fixed huge TPS number.
 10 BPS is live.
-TPS depends on transaction size, policy, block capacity, fees, network conditions, and whether you mean test capacity or normal organic demand.
+Simple-payment capacity is roughly 2.5k to 3.4k TPS under transaction-shape assumptions, while covenant apps, ZK proofs, tokens, and vProg-style systems need their own workload labels.
+See Kaspa TPS Explained.
 A single number can turn a real technical edge into a brittle marketing claim.

-Block rate alone gives a clean finality multiplier.
+Block rate alone gives an exact finality multiplier.
 Faster blocks improve inclusion and capacity.
 Confirmation confidence is a separate probabilistic question.
 Users care about both when a payment appears and how confident they should be that it will not reverse.

 Real-time means instant finality.
 Real-time is the fast-PoW user-feel and decentralization frame.
 It is not a claim that every transaction is instantly irreversible.
 This keeps the pitch strong without overselling settlement certainty.

 DAGKnight, Toccata, vProgs, or native DeFi are live because code or talks exist.
 Code, talks, branches, and demos are evidence of work.
 Activation or production status needs stronger primary evidence.
-Development evidence is useful, but it belongs below release or activation evidence.
+Development evidence belongs below release or activation evidence.

 Toccata means one atomic action can already span several independent apps.
 Toccata is the foundation for covenant rules, ZK proof checks, sequencing commitments, and based-zk applications.
 Full cross-app atomic composition belongs to later vProgs.
 Fast L1 coordination and same-operation app composability are different claims.